ecowden/js-kata-node/README.md

 This is a pretty simple setup to do test first development with JavaScript using the Jasmine test framework and the Testacular test runner.

-SugarJS is included for convenience.
+Sugar.js is included for convenience.

 This project is designed to be used with IntelliJ IDEA, though there's no reason that it shouldn't work with other editors as well.